-This medium or large agaric has a rust-brown, bell-shaped, fibrous cap, rust gills and reddish belts on stem with swollen base.
-It grows typically in acidic soil in heathy situations, typically with birch.
+Cortinarius armillatus, commonly known as the Red-banded cortinarius, is a medium or large agaric that has a rust-brown, bell-shaped, fibrous cap, rust gills and reddish belts on stem with swollen base.
+It grows typically in moist coniferous forests, especially spruced ones.

 bell shaped at first, later flattening out, vividly rust-brown becoming slightly paler with age, with small fibrous scales, often with reddish cortinal remnants forming a belt at margin.
 Gills